EMG-MU/WAPPAC_docs/docs/home.md

 ## EU Horizon [SHY](https://shyproject.eu/) Project

-WAPPAC is framed within the **EU Horizon Seawater HYdraulic (SHY) PTO project**, which develops key components of a seawater hydraulic PTO system and advanced control strategies for a novel wave energy converters.
+**WAPPAC** competition is framed within the **EU Horizon Seawater HYdraulic (SHY) PTO project**, which focuses on the development of key components for a seawater-based hydraulic PTO system and the advancement of passive control strategies for wave energy converters.
-The project aims to reduce the **levelized cost of energy (LCOE)** while minimizing environmental impact.
+The project aims to **reduce the levelized cost of energy (LCOE)** of **WavePiston** device while ensuring **environmental sustainability**.

-* **WavePiston**: Technology developer.
+* **WavePiston** – Technology developer and system integrator.
-* **COER’s role**: Hydrodynamic modelling and control.
+* **COER** – Responsible for hydrodynamic modelling and control strategy development.
-* **Key partners**: Technical University of Denmark, FibronPipe, Leser, Julia F. Chozas, Applied Renewables Research, Marine Systems Modelling, and PLOCAN.
+* **Key partners** – Technical University of Denmark, FibronPipe, Leser, Julia F. Chozas Consultancy, Applied Renewables Research, Marine Systems Modelling, and PLOCAN.

 ```{figure} _static/figures/logos/Shy_2.jpg
 :name: fig-SHY